-So, what exactly does OWASP SAMM entail?
-Essentially, it’s a framework that helps companies measure their software security against best practices.
-It’s broken down into different levels, each representing a certain level of maturity in software security.
+SAMM is a framework that helps companies measure their software security against best practices.
+Best practices are broken down into different levels, each representing a certain level of maturity in software security.

 The levels are as follows: